pooriaahmadi/manto/README.md

 # Manto

-An scouting app made specifically for FRC events.
+A scouting app made specifically for FRC events.
 [Join the support server](https://discord.gg/fHDy5dr8QS)

 This app is made for having better time during scouting and having more accurate results instantly